 Over the past decade, the sophistication of treasury tools has improved and changed the dynamic of how many treasuries operate.

-However, some fundamental principles remain unchanged; cash is still King and cash visibility & cashflow forecasting remain top priority.
+However, some fundamental principles remain unchanged; cash is still king, and cash visibility & cash flow forecasting remain a top priority.

 Nomentia recently welcomed a group of senior Treasurers to join a peer-to-peer discussion addressing the top cash forecasting challenges facing treasurers during the current COVID-19 crisis.